EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 {: artwork-align="center"}

-The enrollment procedure described here is assuming that the EALS server/Join Registrar/Coordinator is EDHOC client, see figure {{fig-2}}.
+The enrollment procedure described here is assuming that the EALS server is EDHOC client, see {{fig-2}}.
 This setting has the properties that the

 1. The EALS server initiates the protocol
-2. The EALS client is authenticed first (EDHOC message_2)
+2. The EALS client is authenticated first (EDHOC message_2)

 Item 1. allows the EALS server to orchestrate many concurrent enrollments.
-Item 2. allows the the EALS server to authenticate and authorize the EALS client before completing the protocol.
+Item 2. allows the EALS server to authenticate and authorize the EALS client before completing the protocol.

 For certain deployment settings the reverse roles may be favorable, and it is straightforward to embed the enrolment protocol in EDHOC with interchanged roles.
 The details are FFS.